tomneep/agate/agate/README.md

 ### Authorisation

-This api does not include any direct users or authorisation, instead tokens sent to agate are passed onto onyx, whose status codes tell us if the user is authorised to see the records related to a site and project.
+This api does not include any direct users or authorization, instead tokens sent to agate are passed onto onyx, whose status codes tell us if the user is authorized to see the records related to a site and project.

 ### Population from Queues